Aston Business School is in the 1% of Business Schools globally with triple accreditation.

 The cost of the apprenticeship is £14,000 and is covered by the apprenticeship levy.

 The progression to an MBA or MSc will cost £4,000 and is not covered by the apprenticeship levy.
 This can be self-funded, funded by the employer, or co-funded.
 This is a special rate which applies to candidates who enrol on the apprenticeship programme in the first year and will be subject to review for following years.

-We hosted a webinar about the new Senior Leader programme, how it has changed and what you can get out of it.
+We hosted a webinar about the new Aston Executive Leadership Apprenticeship programme, how it has changed and what you can get out of it.
 If you missed it you can watch the recording below.